2018 Pakistani Senate election: Voting

 Voting is conducted on the basis of single transferable vote where a voter prioritizes their vote among a list of candidates.
 First priority votes are given the highest weightage and carry 100 points.
-Election Commission of Pakistan establishes the criteria for the minimum number of points required to attain a senate seat.
-During the first count, when a candidate breaches that criteria, they are declared a winner for the seat.
+The Election Commission of Pakistan establishes the criterion for the minimum number of points required to attain a senate seat.
+During the first count, when a candidate breaches that criterion, they are declared a winner for the seat.
 Any surplus points they have are divided among other preferences in successive iteration(s).
-Similarly, a candidate who falls well short of this criteria during the first count has their points transferred among other preferences in subsequent count(s).
+Similarly, a candidate who falls well short of this criterion during the first count has their points transferred among other preferences in subsequent count(s).
 This whole exercise is repeated iteratively until all vacant seats are filled.

 It is pertinent to mention that the points system is only used for senators to be elected from general, women, and technocrat seats in provincial assemblies.
 For senators who are elected from the National Assembly or are running for a minority/non-Muslim seat in the provinces, only a vote count is used.

 In a typical election, a total of 52 seats are contested.
 Of which 33 are general seats (7 from each province, 4 from FATA, and 1 from Islamabad), 9 are technocrat seats (2 from each province, and 1 from Islamabad), 8 are women seats (2 apiece from each province), and 2 are minority seats (1 each from 2 provinces).